Azure/azure-powershell/src/OperationalInsights/OperationalInsights/help/Az.OperationalInsights.md

 Gets information about a Storage Insight.

 ### [Get-AzOperationalInsightsTable](Get-AzOperationalInsightsTable.md)
-Get or list tables for workspace.
+Gets a Log Analytics workspace table.

 ### [Get-AzOperationalInsightsWorkspace](Get-AzOperationalInsightsWorkspace.md)
-Gets information about a workspace.
+Gets a workspace instance.

 ### [Get-AzOperationalInsightsWorkspaceManagementGroup](Get-AzOperationalInsightsWorkspaceManagementGroup.md)
 Gets details of management groups connected to a workspace.